 Remember, that is if the plan passes legal muster.

 At any rate, “[t]he final rule establishes guidelines for states to follow in developing and implementing their plans, including requirements that vulnerable communities have a seat at the table with other stakeholders,” the EPA in the release added.
 This plan, to me, though, is more about doing the environment good while at the same time protecting human, animal, and crop and plant health.
 Those aims, by the way, are noble, for sure.

 Furthermore, “EPA is proposing a model rule states can adopt, as well as a federal plan that the EPA will put in place if a state fails to submit an adequate plan.
 Both the proposed model rule and federal plan focus on emissions trading mechanisms to make sure utilities have broad flexibility to reach their carbon pollution reduction goals.
 EPA also finalized standards to limit carbon pollution from new, modified and reconstructed power plants.”

 A quick review:

-As of this moment in time, the energy sector is responsible for producing 30.9 percent of the total.
-The EPA, through the CPP, is directing the nation’s coal-fired power plant operators to cut their carbon dioxide emissions 32 percent from 2005 levels by 2030.
+As of this moment in time, the energy sector is responsible for producing 30.9 percent of total greenhouse gas emissions.
+The EPA, through the CPP, is directing the nation’s coal-fired power plant operators to cut their carbon emissions 32 percent from 2005 levels by 2030.
 This is the estimated reduction if all goes according to plan.